ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 ### PCIe Setting

-This is really depending on the server ODM, for example for SuperMicro server PCIe slots need to be re-configured for certain PCIe devices.
-Contact ODM/OEM to find out details.
+This is really depending on the server ODM, contact ODM/OEM to find out details.

 ### CPU Frequency Setting